anthonygrees/splunk_student_lab/README.md

 terraform plan
 ```

+### Run your Terraform

-and then apply to create the infrastructure.
+Now run the apply to create the infrastructure.

 ```bash
 terraform apply -auto-approve